|

 Since NU won the final battle for Sweet Sioux, the new trophy was

-delivered to Evanston, and NU will bring it with them to Champaign for
+delivered to Evanston in 2009, and NU brought it with them to Champaign for

 |